sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/IPv6 Attack/IPv6 DNS Takeover via mitm6.md

 ![](https://i.imgur.com/0VwsLjf.jpg)

-Then since this is recorded as an event, we can go back to our `ntlmrelayx.py` tool page on your terminal, checking the output you should see a new user created
+Then since this is recorded as an event, we can go back to our `ntlmrelayx.py` tool page on your terminal, checking the output you should see a new user created with the password

 ![](https://i.imgur.com/FcNSdmh.png)

-PS: If you can't find one just restart your `mitm6` tool and `ntlmrelayx`
+PS: If you can't find one just restart your `mitm6` tool and `ntlmrelayx.py` , also try restarting the system (THE-PUNISHER), you should see it 🤟